George Martin Lees: Persia

 Lees returned to England in 1921, and handed in his resignation.
 Following studies at the Royal School of Mines, he joined the Anglo-Persian Oil Company as an Assistant Geologist, despite having no formal qualifications, and returned to the Middle East in 1922.
 In 1924 he and the geologist Hugo De Böckh toured south-west Persia, identifying several productive oil fields.
 On one occasion, Lees went to swim across the Karun river and was swept away.
 The other geologists returned to camp.
 "Ah, Lees is gone," they said.
 As they were about to organise a funeral party, Lees turned up.
 His cork hat, which he used to keep himself afloat by filling it with air and keeping it under the water, had saved him.
-In this way, it was said, a single hat changed the destiny of Anglo Persian and its successor, British Petroleum.
+In this way, it was said, a single hat changed the destiny of Anglo Persian and its successor, BP.
 De Böckh and Lees later published the theoretical side of their work in the paper The Structure of Asia, edited by J. W. Gregory and presented to the British Association in 1928.

 Oman

 From 1925 to 1926 Lees surveyed Oman with K. Washington Gray, the resulting papers (given to the Geological Society of London and the Royal Geographical Society) remained standard works for the region until at least the 1950s.
 Lees (1928) addressed the intriguing question of how remnants of oceanic crust, known as the Semail Ophiolite, came to occur all around the Hajar Mountains of Oman.
 He proposed a huge thrust sheet, the Semail Nappe, based on his observations in the Oman Mountains, and on his knowledge of the Alps and of the Zagros.
 Lee's theory was remarkably far-sighted and, as evidence of plate tectonics grew, a development of his theory emerged.
 This postulated that, as the continents moved together, a slab of ocean crust from the ancient Tethys Ocean had been pushed over the continental margin for hundreds of kilometres about 87-76 million years ago.
 However, Hugh Wilson, a leading proponent of the 'in-situ' theory that these igneous rocks had essentially flowed into position, observed that the major displacement surfaces were not prominent in the field and that he had seen more evidence of extension than compression in the Oman Mountains.
 Glennie (2001) remains a spirited critique of most of Wilson's arguments.
-Almost all later authors interpret the Semail Ophiolite as thrust, or obducted, probably due to a short period of subduction close to the margin of the Arabian plate.
+Almost all later authors interpret the Semail Ophiolite as thrust, or obducted, probably due to a short period of subduction close to the margin of the Arabian Plate.